default-LA/DrumSlog/README.md

 ## Status
 Basic functionality is all working okay, but please see **Known Issues** below.

+I am currently working on a 'live' version where users can register a simple username/password and use a save functionality.
+This will create some persistence so patterns (probably 7 max per username) can be saved.
+There will also be an option to share your patterns to other users, and the options to load/play/edit/rate other users shared patterns.

 ## Live Demo